KCrandall6/the-redactor/README.md

-# The Redactor
+# Doc Redactor
-A way to customize and effectuate sensitive document redactions
+A way to customize and effectuate sensitive document redactions.